 More than ever before, organisations are aware of the potential financial impact of a cyber-attack.
 Many wrongfully assume that the steep, monetary burden of a cyber-attack (exacerbated by new, higher fines under the GDPR) is exclusively tied to damaged digital assets, lost records, and the price of investigating and reporting a breach.
 While those expenses

-The post Protecting your commercial property from squatters appeared first on The A-Plan Blog.
+The post The overlooked non-financial risks of a cyber-attack appeared first on The A-Plan Blog.

 Beginning February 2019, lorries meeting the most recent Euro 6 emissions standards will be eligible for a 10 per cent reduction in the cost of the heavy goods vehicle (HGV) levy.
 Lorries that don’t meet the latest emissions standards will be expected to pay 20 per cent more in their HGV levy.
 Currently, the HGV

 No more commuting, working the hours you choose and doing something you love: working for yourself is a way of life as well as a job.
 Nothing beats the freedom of being your own boss, and if it’s something you dream of, here’s how to set yourself up as self-employed.
 Before you hand in your

 As a sole trader or small business relying on a van (or fleet of vans) for your livelihood, a major decision you’ll need to make is whether to buy a van or lease one.
 Let’s look at the arguments on each side.
 Buying a van When you buy a van, the biggest advantage is that